barryclark/jekyll-now/_posts/2016-03-24-the-automated-monolith.md

 ### How
 Our guiding principles:

 * **Infrastructure as code** - EVERYTHING.
 IN CONFIG FILES.
 CHECKED IN.
-No implicit head knowledge.
+No implicit knowledge in people's heads.
 * **Immutable Servers** - We build from scratch, the whole lot.
 ALWAYS.
 NO UPDATES, HOT FIX, NOTHING.
 * **Be independent of underlying infrastructure** - it shouldn't matter where we deploy to.
 So we picked Azure just for the fun of it.